NovAti0n/NovAti0n/README.md

   </a>
 </p>

-### 👉 Techs I really hate and that everyone should stop using immediatly
+### 👉 Tech I really hate and that everyone should stop using immediatly

 <p align="left">
   &emsp;